WHY BUY A YAMAHA PIANO?

 Geoff's father was right about one thing, Yamaha Pianos in 1966 were remarkably similar to their Steinway counterparts.
 Just one year prior, Yamaha coaxed four former piano designers from Steinway & Sons to join their ranks in Japan, effectively redesigning their pianos, incorporating the best elements of Steinway's designs, right down to sourcing tone timbers and felt from the same places.

 While Yamaha pianos have changed dramatically since 1966, this has been the result of a consistent process of design and process refinement, making these superb pianos better, and more affordable than ever before.

 The modern craftsmen have at their disposal tools and methods far superior to those of their predecessors.
 In the same way the parts in the Yamaha piano of today need to be better than those of yesterday.
 In Yamaha's case, the only way to reach the required quality level is to produce most of them in Yamaha's own facilities, by Yamaha's own workers.
 Craftsmen cooperate with engineers and machinists using ultramodern techniques to develop equipment for highly specialized tasks, and these too, become tools of the craftsmen.

 Since its invention in the early 18th century, the piano has been continuously improved by craftsmen and designers of the past.
-We believe the traditions of piano making at Yamaha have entered a new era in which the concept of craftsmanship is being developed and extended.
-Yamaha is striving to make pianos that an ever increasing number of musicians can enjoy and be able to play to express their emotions more fully and more creatively than ever before.
+We believe the traditions of piano making at Yamaha have entered a new era in which the concept of craftsmanship is being developed and expanded.
+Yamaha are striving to make pianos that an ever increasing number of musicians can enjoy and be able to play to express their emotions more fully, and more creatively than ever before.